owasp-modsecurity/ModSecurity-apache/README.md

 ## Feature Request

 We would love to discuss any ideas that you may have for a new feature.
 Please keep in mind this is a community driven project so be sure to contact the community via the mailing list to get feedback first.
-Alternativly, feel free to open GitHub issues requesting for new features.
-Before opening a new issue, please check if there is an existing feature request for the desired functionalityt.
+Alternatively, feel free to open GitHub issues requesting for new features.
+Before opening a new issue, please check if there is an existing feature request for the desired functionality.

 ## Packing